Most Hated NFL Players of All Time

 A poll conducted right after he started kneeling had him as the NFL’s most disliked player, with 29 percent of respondents saying they disliked him a lot compared to just 6 percent before he knelt.
 But “dislike” is a mild term to use in regard to how many people felt (and, in some cases, still feel) about him, as Kaepernick received death threats “via multiple means.”

-That hate meant he lost out on millions of dollars from pulled endorsements and essentially being blackballed from the NFL, all for being the face of a social justice movement that the league eventually would embrace.
+That hate meant he lost out on millions of dollars from pulled endorsements and was blackballed from the NFL, all for being the face of a social justice movement that the league eventually would embrace.